Phytophthora fragariae: Hosts and symptoms

-Scientist thought at first that there are 2 varieties of Phytophthora fragariae: P. fragariae var. fragariae, which refers to the pathogen that attacks strawberries, and P. fragariae var. rubi, which refers to the variety that is the raspberry pathogen.
+A scientist thought at first that there were 2 varieties of Phytophthora fragariae: P. fragariae var. fragariae, which refers to the pathogen that attacks strawberries, and P. fragariae var. rubi, which refers to the variety that is the raspberry pathogen.
 Recently, the latter is considered a distinct species, P. rubi.

 The oomycete does not infect tomato, apple, potato, turnip, cauliflower, chickweed, groundsel, or corn spurry.
 In 1958, it was reported that there was a race of P. fragariae var. fragariae that infected loganberries.
 Other plants have been reported to be susceptible to P. fragariae, and they include some Potentilla species, rosaceous plants, and Rubus parviflorus.
 It is P. fragariae var. fragariae and P. fragariae var. rubi that attract the most attention and are the most heavily researched.

 The Phytophthora pathogens in strawberry and raspberry are similar in many ways morphologically, culturally, and molecularly, but are different in growth.
 Nonetheless, they are both variations of the pathogen P. fragariae.
 Recent research, however, suggests that these two variations may not have been as similar as once perceived.
 A study done to genetically map these pathogens revealed such a difference in the genome of these two variations, they likely could be considered two completely different species.
 This research has yet to make any changes to the present day cytology and taxonomy of this pathogen.

 There are different races of P. fragariae, that occur within each form (e.g. var. fragariae, var. rubi) that attack only certain host plant cultivars.
 Depending on the location, there are anywhere from 5 to 18 different races that have been found to infect strawberries.
 However, there is not currently an international system to classify the differences of these races.